+UNDECIDED - NATURAL RESOURCES

-UNDECIDED - N.R.
-High school seniors who do not wish to decide among the various programs of the School may be admitted as "undecideds" and may remain in this category for a maximum of two years.
-These students and their advisor develop a one- or two-year curriculum which enables them to explore several fields of natural resources.
-With careful planning and gradual refinement of their interests, undecided students who maintain acceptable academic records can be admitted to one of the School's degree programs and graduate within the usual time required.
+High school seniors who do not wish to decide among the various programs in the School are admitted as "Undecided- NR" majors and may remain in this category a maximum of two years.
+These students and their advisors develop a one- or twoyear curriculum which enables them to explore several fields of natural resources before committing to a specific major.